On the classification of discrete conformal structures on surfaces: Relationships with 3-dimensional hyperbolic geometry

 By a change of variables, Glickenstein-Thomas' classification of discrete conformal structures in \cite{GT} is equivalent to that in Definition \ref{Def: ZGZLYG}.
 By Remark \ref{remark: 2}, we set $\alpha_i\in \{-1,0,1\}$.
 Hence, it is obvious that the discrete conformal structure $\mathbf{(A)}$ in Theorem \ref{Thm: classification of DCS} is equivalent to (\ref{Eq: Euclidean edge}) in Definition \ref{Def: ZGZLYG}.
 Moreover, on a triangulated surface $(M,\mathcal{T})$ with $\mathbb{H}^2$ background geometry, if we set

-for the discrete conformal structure $\mathbf{(b1)}$ in Theorem \ref{Thm: classification of DCS} and set
+for the discrete conformal structure (\ref{Eq: F22}) in Theorem \ref{Thm: classification of DCS} and set

-for the discrete conformal structure (\ref{Eq: hyperbolic edge}) in Definition \ref{Def: ZGZLYG}, then it is easy to check that the discrete conformal structure $\mathbf{(b1)}$ in Theorem \ref{Thm: classification of DCS} is equivalent to (\ref{Eq: hyperbolic edge}) in Definition \ref{Def: ZGZLYG}.
+for the discrete conformal structure (\ref{Eq: hyperbolic edge}) in Definition \ref{Def: ZGZLYG}, then it is easy to check that the discrete conformal structure (\ref{Eq: F22}) in Theorem \ref{Thm: classification of DCS} is equivalent to (\ref{Eq: hyperbolic edge}) in Definition \ref{Def: ZGZLYG}.
 Similarly, on a triangulated surface $(M,\mathcal{T})$ with $\mathbb{S}^2$ background geometry, if we set

-for the discrete conformal structure $\mathbf{(c1)}$ in Theorem \ref{Thm: classification of DCS} and set
+for the discrete conformal structure (\ref{Eq: F32}) in Theorem \ref{Thm: classification of DCS} and set

-for the discrete conformal structure (\ref{Eq: spherical edge}) in Definition \ref{Def: ZGZLYG}, then it is easy to check that the discrete conformal structure $\mathbf{(c1)}$ in Theorem \ref{Thm: classification of DCS} is equivalent to (\ref{Eq: spherical edge}) in Definition \ref{Def: ZGZLYG}.
-For example, if we set $\alpha\equiv 1$ and $e^f=\sin r$, then the discrete conformal structure $\mathbf{(c1)}$ can be reduced to
+for the discrete conformal structure (\ref{Eq: spherical edge}) in Definition \ref{Def: ZGZLYG}, then it is easy to check that the discrete conformal structure (\ref{Eq: F32}) in Theorem \ref{Thm: classification of DCS} is equivalent to (\ref{Eq: spherical edge}) in Definition \ref{Def: ZGZLYG}.
+For example, if we set $\alpha\equiv 1$ and $e^f=\sin r$, then the discrete conformal structure (\ref{Eq: F32}) can be reduced to

 which is equivalent to (\ref{Eq: spherical edge}) for $\varepsilon\equiv 1$ and $e^u=\tan \frac{r}{2}$.
-Note that the discrete conformal (\ref{Eq: spherical edge}) for $\varepsilon\equiv 1$ satisfies $(-1,-1,0)$ type generalized hyperbolic cosine law in Guo-Luo \cite{GL2} and $u$ represents the edge length of $(-1,-1,0)$ type generalized hyperbolic triangle.
-Therefore, the discrete conformal structure $\mathbf{(c1)}$ in Theorem \ref{Thm: classification of DCS} takes the edge lengths as its variables.
+Note that the discrete conformal structure (\ref{Eq: spherical edge}) for $\varepsilon\equiv 1$ corresponds to the cosine law for a generalized hyperbolic triangle with two hyper-ideal vertices and one hyperbolic vertex and $u$ represents the edge length of this generalized hyperbolic triangle.
+Therefore, the discrete conformal structure (\ref{Eq: F32}) in Theorem \ref{Thm: classification of DCS} takes the edge lengths as its variables.

-While the discrete conformal structure $\mathbf{(c3)}$ in Theorem \ref{Thm: classification of DCS} takes the generalized angles as its variables, which can be taken as the dual form of $\mathbf{(c1)}$.
+While the discrete conformal structure (\ref{Eq: F34}) in Theorem \ref{Thm: classification of DCS} takes the generalized angles as its variables, which can be taken as the dual form of (\ref{Eq: F32}).
 Set

-In the case that $\alpha\equiv0$, the discrete conformal structure $\mathbf{(c3)}$ can be reduced to
+In the case that $\alpha\equiv0$, the discrete conformal structure (\ref{Eq: F34}) can be reduced to